djsuperchief/Kyameru/site/src/getting_started.md

 ### Id

 Every route can be assigned an Id specified by you or it will be assigned at random.
 To specify an Id, use the Id function.
+The random Id assigned will be a Guid.

 ```
 .Id("my-route")
 ```

-This may help identify errors if you use several routes that are all the same.
+This may help identify errors if you use several routes.

 ### Error Route

-You can create an error processing component `IErrorComponent` that execute if the route encounters any errors.
+You can create an error processor `IErrorComponent` that will execute if the route encounters any errors.
 This gives you an opportunity to do any final processing on a message in the event the route encounters any errors.

 ### Scheduling